ibm-cloud-docs/cephaas/volume_create.md

 # Creating block volumes
 {: #creating-block-volume}

-Create a block storage volume by using the UI, CLI, API or terraform.
+Create a block storage volume by using the UI, CLI, and API.
 {: shortdesc}